 - Transfer the seeds to a mason jar.
 Cover the mouth of the jar with cheesecloth, pantyhose, or a similarly porous material, held tightly by a rubber band, or the metal ring from the lid of the jar.

-- Continue rinsing twice daily until the the sprouts reach the desired length.
-Small white sprouts will show up in a day or two.
-Continue for a week for very long sprouts.
+- Small white sprouts will show up in a day or two.
+After a week or so you should have nice long green sprouts.

 Sprouts stand up surprisingly well in the fridge.
 Store them as you would greens, and they last up to two weeks.

 These little spindles are good on sandwiches (again, not too flavourful, so mostly for texture and I guess also nutrients).
 Last Easter we made a salad with them using pickled carrot, raw onion, and a light honey mustard dressing.